jma52799/fake-jobs-ml/README.md

 The performance of the model training is evaluated based on accuracy.
 And a confusion matrix is used to evaluate the performance of both models on the test dataset.

 ## ML Pipeline
-The *src* directory contains the *ML_pipeline* folder, which contains different files that perform a step in creating the deep learning models.
+The *src* directory contains the *ML_pipeline* folder, which contains different files that are appropriately named after the step they perform towards creating the deep learning models.
-The *output* folder contains the reusable trained models as well as the models' weights